 Mahmood Pradhan is a Deputy Director in the European Department at the International Monetary Fund with primary responsibility for financial sector policies and regulation and, leads the IMF’s work on EMU architecture, including the Banking and Capital Market Unions.
 He was the IMF’s mission chief for the Euro Area from 2011 to 2019 and earlier the IMF’s mission chief for Japan, and Assistant Director in the Monetary and Capital Markets Department.
 Mr. Pradhan also spent a long period in the private financial sector, as Chief Emerging Markets Strategist at Tudor Investment Corporation and subsequently an Emerging Markets Portfolio Manager at a macro hedge fund in London.
 In his early career, Mr. Pradhan was an economist on Monetary and Financial market issues at the Bank of England.

-Rimantas Šadžius is a member of the European Court of Auditors since 2016.
-His work focuses on the regulation of markets and competitive economy, especially the European Union’s financial governance, with its Banking Union, the Capital Markets Union and the European System of Financial Supervision.
+Rimantas Šadžius was a Member of the European Court of Auditors from 2016 to 2022.
+His work there focused on the regulation of markets and competitive economy, especially the European Union’s financial governance, with its Banking Union, the Capital Markets Union and the European System of Financial Supervision.
 He recently reported on the status of EU capital markets and the Single Market for investment funds, including SMEs access to finance and investor protection in the EU.
-Previously, Mr Šadžius served as Minister of Finance of Lithuania, as which he coordinated Lithuania's accession to the Eurozone and chaired the ECOFIN during Lithuania's Presidency of the Council in 2013.
+Previously, in 2007–2008 and 2012–2016, Mr Šadžius served as the Minister of Finance of Lithuania.
+He coordinated Lithuania's accession to the Eurozone from 2015, chaired the ECOFIN during Lithuania's Presidency of the Council in 2013.

 Country Managing Partner, Sorainen